 Tuition for the online MBA program from UC Davis is charged per unit and is cohort based.
-Students matriculating in Fall 2020 pay $1,465 per unit.
+Students matriculating in Summer 2022 pay $1,465 per unit.
 MBA@UCDavis is a 72-unit program, for a total tuition of $105,480.
 Course fees are set at the time of enrollment and remain fixed for your MBA studies.
 Please note that tuition and fees are subject to increase at the start of each academic year.
 Tuition for the current academic calendar for all MBA programs can be found here.

 Office hours also available, contact your admissions counselor for more information.